Frequently Asked Questions

 Over time, deposits form under the propeller blades.
 These build-ups can lead to a blockage of the propeller.
 Occasionally, a piece of a printed part may also get stuck in a propeller and block it.
 If this occurs, you need to empty the purge bucket.
 Then, dismount and clean the propellers.
 This is really easy if you loosen the retaining screw and carefully remove it.
 Subsequently, clean the propeller and its support and mount the propeller back.
 You can find more information in the user manual.

 The Vortex EZ uses a basket that will contain all your printed parts.
-The dimension is big enough to fit most of your support removal demands: 460 mm x 270 mm x 200 mm.
+The dimension is big enough to fit most of your support removal demands: 450 x 260 x 205 mm.

 Usage and upkeeping of the Vortex EZ is hassle-free.
 It’s made out of solid stainless steel and easy to replace parts.
-We recommend cleaning the stainless steel tank every now and then with the cleansing solution from our accessories shop [link] or with a warm citric acid solution and a sponge.
+We recommend cleaning the stainless steel tank every now and then with a warm citric acid solution and a sponge.
 Should a propeller be stuck or even be broken, you can easily unmount it with a single screw and then clean or replace it.

 You can safely let the fluid cool down and let it rest for some days.
 Take care to leave the lid closed.
 This will avoid the fluid from vaporizing too fast.
 If too much fluid vaporizes, it will become thicker and thicker.
 You can counteract that by filling in some freshwater from time to time and shortly powering on the Vortex EZ to stir up the fluid.